Frequently Asked Questions

 Q: Who can play in the event?

-A: All players should have fewer than 100 masterpoints as at 31 March.
 We will make exceptions for small clubs on request.
-For example, a player with around 110 MP, partnering a player with fewer than 30 MP, would be appropriate if required to avoid a two-and-a-half table game with a 6-board sitout.
-Any player may be included with permission from the convenor.
+For example, a player with around 120 MP, partnering a player with fewer than 20 MP, would be appropriate if required to avoid a two-and-a-half table game with a six-board sitout.
+Such exceptions must be cleared with the convenor, and these pairs will have their scores capped at 11th-place (ie. they are not eligible to win the event or qualify for prizes).

 Q: What is the entry fee?